 - 1/2 cup kibble, 1/2 cup mashed potatoes, and 1/4 cup chopped carrots.
 Mix, stuff, and top with a treat.

 More Complicated Kong Meals

-Fido Fruit Salad: Fill Kong 2/3 with chopped apples, bananas, and melon.
-Hold Kong upside down and add cottage cheese or yogurt (plain – not artificially sweetend, which can be toxic for dogs) until full.
-Lastly, add a marshmellow!
+- Fido Fruit Salad: Fill Kong 2/3 with chopped apples, bananas, and melon.
+Hold Kong upside down and add cottage cheese or yogurt (plain – not artificially sweetened, which can be toxic for dogs) until full.
+Lastly, add a marshmallow!

-Puppy Pumpkin Pie: Spoon some cooked oatmeal in to seal the hole.
+- Puppy Pumpkin Pie: Spoon some cooked oatmeal in to seal the hole.
 Add two spoonfuls of canned pumpkin puree.
 Next, add a spoonful of yogurt or cottage cheese.
 Continue layering until full.
-Then add some pieces of grahm cracker into the end of the Kong hole.
+Then add some pieces of graham cracker into the end of the Kong hole.

 You can basically stuff the Kong with anything (besides foods that hazardous for canines) .
 Just seal off the holes with peanut butter or cream cheese (something thick).

 Stuffing a Kong dog toy, along with other treat dispensing dog toys, is a great way to keep your dog happy and occupied.
 They are an especially good idea when you plan on leaving your dog home alone all day while at work.

 If you want to make your Kong toy more challenging for your dog, here are some tips to boost the difficulty level.